Nictiz/Nictiz-R4-zib2020/README.md

 ## Validation by HL7 Netherlands

 All of the conformance resources representing the zibs are vetted by HL7 Netherlands.
-For some of the materials in the beta packages, this proces already has been completed.
+For some of the materials in the beta packages, this process already has been completed.
 This is documented in the `StructureDefinition.description` of the relevant profiles.

 ## Changes in this repository

 Bugs and other issues are tracked using the (BITS MM project)[https://bits.nictiz.nl/projects/MM/].

-Note 1: It is a bit of a misnomer to use this project, but this has been chosen for pragmatic reasons).
+Note 1: It is a bit of a misnomer to use this project, but this has been chosen for pragmatic reasons.

 Note 2: Changes affecting the published packages are guaranteed to be tracked using a change request in this issue tracker.
 Unpublished materials might change for a variety of reasons.